 The third part of the assembly 10 is an electronic circuit 142 which is preferably formed of electronic components secured to a flexible film printed circuit substrate 144.
-The substrate 144 is adapted to be placed 35 inside the housing 12 adjacent to the encoder subassembly 100, in a well generally designated by the reference numeral 154 in FIG. 3.
+The substrate 144 is adapted to be placed inside the housing 12 adjacent to the encoder subassem- 45 bly 100, in a well generally designated by the reference numeral 154 in FIG. 3.

-The substrate 144 includes three integral flexible connection extensions, a first extension 146 enabling con- 40 nection to the photodetector array 124 via the small circuit board 186 by screws 156 at the locations indicated by the broken lead lines in FIG. 2.
-A second extension 148 extends to and enables connection of the circuit 142 to the LED light source 118, and a third 45 extension 150 includes a suitable plug 152 for enabling direct overall electrical connection of the subassembly 110 to the disk drive control electronics with which the head and disk assembly 10 may be used.
-This connection via the plug 152 is external to the housing 12, and 50 the thin film extension 150 passes between the housing 12 and the gasket 16 to the external connection location, with the electrical traces being adjacent to the insulating gasket 16 and with the mylar substrate being against the lip of the housing 12.
+The substrate 144 includes three integral flexible connection extensions, a first extension 146 enabling connection to the photodetector array 124 via the small 50 of the latch 230 are deflected by airflow generated by circuit board 186 by screws 156 at the locations indicated by the broken lead lines in FIG. 2.
+A second extension 148 extends to and enables connection of the circuit 142 to the LED light source 118, and a third extension 150 includes a suitable plug 152 for enabling 55 direct overall electrical connection of the subassembly 110 to the disk drive control electronics with which the head and disk assembly 10 may be used.
+This connection via the plug 152 is external to the housing 12, and the thin film extension 150 passes between the housing 60 in co-pending U.S. patent application Ser.
+No. 12 and the gasket 16 to the external connection location, with the electrical traces being adjacent to the insulating gasket 16 and with the mylar substrate being against the lip of the housing 12.

-Further details of the optical encoder subassembly 100 are set forth in the referenced co-pending U.S. patent application, Ser.
-No. 741,179, entitled Improved Optical Encoder Assembly, the disclosure of which is hereby incorporated by reference at this location in this 60 specification.
+Further details of the optical encoder subassembly 65 100 are set forth in the referenced co-pending U.S. patent application, Ser.
+No. 06/741,179, now U.S. Pat.
+No. 4,703,176, entitled Improved Optical Encoder Assembly, the disclosure of which is hereby incorporated by reference at this location in this specification.